heroku/react-refetch/docs/api.md

 #### Returns

-A React component class that injects the synchronous state of the resulting data promises into your component according to the specified options.
-The promises will be injected as objects with the following properties:
+A React component class that injects the synchronous state of the resulting data promises into your component as a `PromiseState` object with the following properties:

   *  - pending: true if data is still being loaded
   *  - fulfilled: true if data was loaded successfully